20. Objects II — More on Methods

 5 """

 6 Class for managing Spheres within a 3D space.
-This includes tracking it's location in three dimensional space and
+This includes tracking its location in three dimensional space and

 7 radius.
 Additionally, it allows for some basic geometry calculations, distance measurements between Spheres, and